-- 13. (1)An interest will be a sensitive interest if the two following conditions apply: - (a) That you have an interest (whether or not a DPI); and - (b) the nature of the interest is such that you and the Monitoring Officer consider that disclosure of the details of the interest could lead to you or a person connected to you being subject to violence or intimidation. - (2) Where it is decided that an interest is a "sensitive interest" it will be excluded from published versions of the register.
-The Monitoring Officer may state on the register that the member has an interest the details of which are excluded under this section. - (3) Where the sensitive interest is a DPI the usual rules relating to disclosure will apply save that the member will only be required to disclose that they hold a DPI in the matter concerned.
+- 13. An interest will be a sensitive interest if the two following conditions apply: - a that you have an interest (whether or not a DPI); and - b the nature of the interest is such that you and the Monitoring Officer consider that disclosure of the details of the interest could lead to you or a person connected to you being subject to violence or intimidation. - c where it is decided that an interest is a "sensitive interest" it will be excluded from published versions of the register.
+The Monitoring Officer may state on the register that the member has an interest the details of which are excluded under this section. - d where the sensitive interest is a DPI the usual rules relating to disclosure will apply save that the member will only be required to disclose that they hold a DPI in the matter concerned.

-The Ten General Principles of Public Life
+The Ten Principles of Public Life